Paintings in the Contarelli Chapel: Composition

 Caravaggio's commission was new for him in more ways than one: apart from the fact that it was his first official commission with a religious theme, he also had to create large-format canvases, incorporating more figures than in his previous paintings.
 He therefore opted for a new solution, in the tradition of Leonardo da Vinci's chiaroscuro, "drowning" a large part of the painting's surface in dense shadow and brutally lighting his figures.
 For Mina Gregori, this choice of high-contrast lighting in the two side paintings represents a major transformation in his pictorial approach, compared with the transparency of his earlier works: it enables him to achieve a solid effect of relief and volume.
 Bellori had already spotted this intention in the 17th century when he noted that the effect of focusing the light made it possible to "draw more force from the vehemence of chiaroscuro".

 The choice of lighting sources is directly linked to the installation of the paintings in the chapel: the Calling, on the left, receives light from above and to the right, while the Martyrdom, on the right, is lit from the opposite direction, and the central painting is lit from above.
 Everything is done to give the impression that it is the chapel's central window that illuminates the paintings in this way, even though it provides very little light and the chapel is particularly dark.
 Bellori also notes this constraint, adding criticism of the painter's choice of colors: "the darkness of the chapel and the color rob [the Calling and the Martyrdom] from view".

 The composition of the works responds to the double constraint of integrating them into the space of the chapel while at the same time linking them together.
 The figures in the two side canvases are therefore all depicted on the same scale; furthermore, the two paintings share an identical horizon line, which passes through the eyes of Christ in the Calling and those of the executioner in the Martyrdom; the position of the paintings forces us to perceive these lines with a distortion that further accentuates their dramatic effect.
-The location of the chapel, at the end of the nave and to the left, means that on entering, the viewer first encounters the Martyrdom, whose depth and breadth are an extension of the space of the church, but as he or she enters the chapel, the delineated space of the painting of the Calling echoes the impression of constriction he or she may experience there.
+The location of the chapel, at the end of the nave and to the left, means that on entering, the viewer first encounters the Martyrdom, whose depth and breadth are an extension of the space of the church, but as they enter the chapel, the delineated space of the painting of the Calling echoes the impression of constriction they may experience there.
 These elements of context were certainly carefully considered by Caravaggio, who had only to cross the street to get from his studio in Palazzo Madama to the paintings' ultimate location at San Luigi dei Francesi.